Alexjav129/Aura/README.md

 # Aura 🌟

-Welcome to Aura, a basic e-commerce project where you can find a delightful collection of rings, necklaces, water bottles, and bracelets.
+Welcome to Aura, an e-commerce project where you can find a delightful collection of rings, necklaces and water bottles.

 The application allows you to explore a variety of products and make seamless online purchases.
 All product details and purchase orders are securely stored in Firebase.